bpops/codedapertures/README.md

 Pseudo-Random Sequences and Primitive Polynomials: F.J.
 MacWilliams and N.J.A.
 Sloane, "Pseudo-Random Sequences and Arrays", Proc. of the IEEE, 64, 1715 (1976).

-This package will use an axial coordinate system for the hexagonal grids.
-It will follow the concept outlined at https://www.redblobgames.com/grids/hexagons/#map-storage.
+This package uses an axial coordinate system for the hexagonal grids.
+It follows the concept outlined excellently at https://www.redblobgames.com/grids/hexagons/#map-storage.